American Forts: West

 (1799 - unknown), Portage des Sioux

-A Spanish fort built to counter the Americans and British.
+A Spanish fort built to counter American and British traders.

 Portage des Sioux Blockhouse (2)